-- Persistent low and negative interest rate environment which has a negative impact on both the bank and insurance activities. - Big Tech companies challenging the traditional financial players in providing no-frills, no-hassle services and superior customer experience.
-Clients have become accustomed to convenience, instant delivery of products and services, and personal advice anywhere at any time.
-These competitive pressures could result in increased pricing pressures on a number of the Group's products and services and in the loss of market share in one or more such markets. - Increased attention for sustainability and climate change are changing the expectations, mindset, consumption and investment patterns of our stakeholders.
-At the same time the Group needs to manage the impact of worldwide climate change on its banking, insurance and investment activities.
-These changes are expected to further affect the activities and products of the Group in the coming years, including in the insurance sector. - Traditional bank financing solutions are bypassed by growing disintermediation in corporate & SME financing, a.o. facilitated by the development of the EU Capital Markets Union.
+- The future is data-driven.
+Artificial intelligence, big data analysis and automation technologies are making digital interactions smarter, for simple tasks as well as in support of more complex operations.
+This affects how banks interact with their clients.
+Distribution models need to be reassessed to find the right mix between human (physical or remote) and digital channels, the concrete role of humans, and how to support them using digital technologies.
+While digital leads are used to drive business, a positive customer journey is to be ensured at all times.
+At the same time, these new technologies also provide opportunities to make the Group's risk management more effective and efficient. - New business models are emerging, including industrialisation of banking and insurance (B2B2C alongside B2C), platformification and decentralised finance.
+This drives the Group to increase its ambition from 'merely' digitalising its traditional banking and insurance business towards 'broadening its distribution' (i.e. all-in-one, creating ecosystems that combine financial and non-financial services). - Traditional bank financing solutions are bypassed by growing disintermediation in corporate & SME financing, a.o. facilitated by the development of the EU Capital Markets Union.
 These changes could result in increased pricing pressures on a number of the Group's products and services and in the loss of market share in one or more such markets. - Strong regulatory pressure and uncertainty, with continued challenges in terms of level playing field requires a lot of attention and even more staff being involved in regulatory reporting activities. - M&A activities as well as change projects in line with the Group's strategy could also negatively impact the performance of the Group if these are not managed and implemented well.